You can configure and customize retrieval and response generation, further improving the

 -

-Follow the console steps at Query a knowledge base and generate AI responses.
+Follow the console steps at Test your knowledge base with queries and responses.
 When you open the Configurations pane, you'll see a Filters section.
 The following procedures describe different use cases:

 -